jahidulpabelislam/buddy-support/README.md

 *   Date & Time on messages

-*   Translate message to receiver\u2019s language
+*   Translate message to receiver's language

 *   Users can skip the matched user